DAlkemade/BREDS/README.md

-Bootstrapping Relationship Extraction with Distributional Semantics
+Bootstrapping Relationship Extraction with Distributional Semantics - Size Extraction
 ===================================================================
-THIS REPOSITORY IS A FORK OF THE REPOSITORY BELONGING TO THE FIRST OF THE BELOW PAPERS
+**THIS REPOSITORY IS A FORK OF THE REPOSITORY BELONGING TO THE FIRST OF THE BELOW PAPERS.
+I have updated the readme with my project.**

 BREDS is a bootstrapping system for relationship extraction relying on word vector representations (i.e., word embeddings).
 For more details please refer to: